iza-institute-of-labor-economics/gettsim/docs/index.rst

    :end-line: 38

 You can find the content of the documentation in the table below.
-After installation you can use the turotials to help you get started with GETTSIM.
+After installation you can use the tutorials to help you get started with GETTSIM.
 How-to guides provide detailed explanations on how to accomplish specific tasks with GETTSIM.